 We stand opposed to the use of intimidation and violence to silence political views

 We firmly support the right of the American people to peacefully express their opinions, no matter how objectionable they may be to some.
 We believe the “marketplace of ideas” will, if left alone, select the best ideas and scrap the worst ones.
 And we cannot, and will not, tolerate any intimidation, violence or the threat of either in an effort to deny any of our fellow citizens their right of free speech -- or we will begin the process of losing it.

 We stand for meritocracy

-We stand behind the right of the voter to choose the candidate that will best represent their interests.
+We stand for the right of the voter to choose the candidate who best represents them

 We stand for independent and critical thinking in solving problems

-Answers must explain all cases, include all data, consider all dependencies, respect the rights of individuals, conform to traditional standards of fair play, and not contradict any of our other principles.
-Further, an answer must reasonably solve the problem, be practical and cost-effective in its implementation, and be carefully examined to mitigate unintended consequences.
-Finally, the time and resources involved in implementation must be reasonably accounted for and not be so burdensome as to prohibit success.
-This is a much taller order than picking the answer an ideology proscribes, but our nation’s problems can have a very high impact on our lives.
-They deserve care in finding the best answer.
+Whigs endeavor to explain all cases, include all data, consider all dependencies, respect the rights of individuals, conform to traditional standards of fair play and not contradict any of our other principles in our analysis of political issues.
+We believe any proposal must stand a reasonable chance of solving the problem it seeks to address, be practical and cost-effective in its implementation, and be carefully examined to mitigate unintended consequences.
+The time and resources involved in implementation must be reasonably accounted for and not be so burdensome as to prohibit success.